SoftwareHeritage/swh-docs/docs/devel/index.rst

      Low level management for read-only content-addressable object storage indexed with a perfect hash table

+:ref:`swh.provenance <swh-provenance>`
+     query service for questions like: “where does this given object come from?” or “what it the oldest revision in which this object has been found?”

 :ref:`swh.scanner <swh-scanner>`
     source code scanner to analyze code bases and compare them with source code artifacts archived by Software Heritage